 During the 1970s, wide-lapelled, multi-pocketed, belted safari jackets came into style.
 Black leather bomber jackets came back, this time worn by punk rockers like the Ramones and the Sex Pistols.
-In the following decade, leather jackets were produced in a variety of colors and often featured multiple zippers, pockets, and chains—think just about any Michael Jackson music video of that period.
+In the following decade, leather jackets were produced in a variety of colors and often featured multiple zippers, pockets, and chains—think of just about any Michael Jackson music video of that period.

 Also in the 1980s, double-breasted jackets fell out of fashion, replaced by large single-breasted, often single-button, coverings.
-Casual jackets got shorter—the rainbow of Members Only jackets come to mind, as do the short, vinyl, snap-button jackets emblazoned with pro football, baseball, or hockey team logos.
+Casual jackets got shorter—the rainbow of Members Only jackets come to mind, as do the short, vinyl, snap-button jackets emblazoned with pro football, baseball, basketball, or hockey team logos.

 Coats have a parallel history to jackets, although the difference between the two is usually lost on contemporary coat consumers.
 Coats come in many colors, are sometimes lined with fleece, and have kept more than a few gumshoes dry during drizzly stakeouts.
 These rugged outerwear garments are also worn to protect a man’s finely tailored suit.

 The frock coat was the precursor to the modern overcoat.
 Introduced in the early 19th century, they had knee-length skirts all around, in contrast to coats with tails and cutaways.
 Edwardian-style frock coats, which were usually double breasted, also had a seam at the waist.